billwheatley/provision-desktop/README.md

 ## Packages not in Repositories

 Sometimes we have those random `rpms` and `debs` that are not in public repos most because of distribution restrictions.
 Short of private repos, an easy solution is maintaining a local directory of these is just to drop these into a folder and this will pick up and install them.
+Updating these in most cases should be easy just add the new rpm and delete the old.
 These will be installed after the repo packages are installed.

 ### Fedora